When my husband Win was getting his teaching credential, I sometimes

 him.
 She did not even glance back at us.
 She seemed just

-fine and accepted her new life.
 Another pet which taught me a life lesson was Georgie Girl, a

 little Squirrel Monkey.
 We got Georgie Girl, at a pet store.
 She